manjaro/website/README.md

 The [Conventional Commits 1.0.0][conventional-commits] specification is applied with the following
 amendments:

+* No scopes are allowed.
+Allowed commit types [are these](commitlint.config.ts#L23-L34).
+The "chore" type is allowed, but try to not overuse it.
+For content updates use the "content" type.
 * Any line of the message must be 90 characters or shorter.
 * Angular's [Revert][angular-revert] and [Subject][angular-subject] policies are applied.